RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/L-passage-1.png "L passage 1")

+The distance between the start pose and the opening must be 4 CR.
+The distance between the opening and the goal pose must be 2 CR.
 The obstacle protruding out from the side of the passage must be at least twice the CR.
 The spacing between the red obstacles, the passage width, must be varied by a factor of the minimal width.
 The minimal width is at least the IR, or the minimal width when the robot is moving 'forward'.